MaiTra10/prjctNotes/README.md

 ### :satellite: AWS

-Here I will dive a little deeper on what I actually used AWS for.
+Here I will dive a little deeper on what AWS services I used and how they were implemented.

 - <img src="screenshots/aws-dynamodb.png" alt="AWS DynamoDB icon." height="15"> AWS DynamoDB was used to save user profiles with their saved notes and theme of choice.
 I used a hash key (their e-mail) and range key (the context of data ex. 'password', 'saved' and 'theme') to seperate and organize the entries by their context.